-Generally, the consequence for a major violation will be a suspension, either in or out of school.
-Teachers will provide assignments for in-school suspensions to the office.
-The student will receive credit for work completed while suspended in-school.
-Dependent on the class, an alternate assignment may be defined.
-If a student is suspended out-of-school, he/she may receive
+Generally, the consequence for a major violation will

-"zeroes" for work missed while suspended but has the opportunity to complete the work.
+be a suspension, either in or out of school.
+Teachers will provide assignments work completed while suspended in-school.
+Depending on the class, an alternate assignment may be defined.
+If a student is suspended out-of-school, he/she may receive "zeroes" for work missed while suspended but has the opportunity to complete the work.
 Students suspended out-of-school are not permitted on any school district grounds during their suspension.
 Some major violations include:

 - alcohol (possession, use of, selling, or being under the influence of; may result in a recommendation for expulsion)

 - · fighting, assault, or battery

 - weapons (possessing, using, or selling)

-- defiance/insubordination, willful disobedience
+- · defiance/insubordination, willful disobedience

 - blatant disrespect (to any staff member)

 - drugs (possession, use of, being under the influence of, or distributing will result in a recommendation for expulsion)

 - · sexual/physical/verbal harassment

-- tobacco (including chew)
+- · tobacco (including chew)

-- theft
+- · theft

-- threatening/bullying
+- · threatening/bullying

-- truancy
+- · truancy

-- vandalism
+- · vandalism

-- Note: Law enforcement agencies may be notified for major violations
+- · Note: Law enforcement agencies may be notified for major